 Frequently asked questions

-If you aren't completely happy with your Saatva mattress during your 180-night home trial, just give us a call at 877-672-2882.
+If you aren't completely happy with your Saatva mattress during your 365-night home trial, just give us a call at 1-877-672-2882.
 We’ll schedule a pick up of your mattress and issue a refund for the purchase price (taxes included) to your original method of payment.

-You’ll only pay a $99 flat fee to cover the labor and transport for mattress pickup, and we’ll take care of the rest!
+You’ll only pay a $99 processing fee and we’ll take care of the rest!

 We never resell returned mattresses.
 Instead, we donate them to veterans' shelters or offer them to employees and associates across our network of more than 150 delivery centers.

-If you decide to exchange your mattress for another Saatva mattress during your 180-night home trial, just give us a call at 877-672-2882.
+If you decide to exchange your mattress for another Saatva mattress during your 365-night home trial, just give us a call at 1-877-672-2882.
 We’ll schedule a pick up of your mattress and start the exchange process.

-You’ll only pay a $99 flat fee to cover the labor and transport for your replacement delivery and mattress pickup, and we’ll take care of the rest!
+You’ll only pay a $99 processing fee for your replacement delivery and mattress pickup, and we’ll take care of the rest!

 We’ve learned that the most common reason people exchange is for a different mattress size or height, so be sure to measure the height of your bed frame, adjustable base, and/or foundation/box spring before ordering.
 You can also call one of our friendly sleep guides for assistance 24/7.